 Lola

 Can two young people save the world’s magic?
 Find out in this memorable, beautifully written fantasy filled with fast-paced adventure and mythical creatures come alive to help or hinder.
-Sophisticated readers will appreciate the art and introduction to the unique beings in this epic fantasy.
+Sophisticated readers will appreciate the rich, colorful art and an introduction to the unique beings in this epic fantasy.

 Impossible Creatures